Igorock/config-properties-maven-plugin/README.md

 ## config-properties-maven-plugin

-Config Properties Maven Plugin allows to use properties from typesafe conf files as variables in pom.xml
+Config Properties Maven Plugin allows using of properties from typesafe conf files as variables in pom.xml

 ## Usage